Reverend James Bartlett 1816 - 1881

 - 1855 - Wrote a series of 33 autobiographical letters to his wife, Elizabeth, to tell her more of his personal history, the first from Beer Hill, Sampford Courtenay on 31st January [Source].

-- 1857 - Mary Ann Bartlett born in Newport, Isle of Wight.
+- 1857 - Mary Emma Bartlett born in Newport, Isle of Wight and baptised on 14th December 1857.
 (The family live at Quay Street, next to the Bible Christian Chapel.)

-- 1860 - George Jabez Bartlett born in Shanklin, Isle of Wight.
-At the time of the 1881 Census he was a Carpenter and Wheelwright.
-He later married and had a son, George.
+1860 - George Jabez Bartlett born in Shanklin, Isle of Wight.
+He was baptised on 26th October 1860.
+In the 1881 Census he was

 - 1860? - The family moves to Southampton.